DebugSteven/bound-for-greatness/PITCHME.md

 The motivation behind Rank N types is that we have these parametrically polymorphic functions & after we apply them once to a value, the type variable is now bound to the type of that value.
 We'll look at some examples, but the issue here is that if you want to use a parametrically polymorphic function on multiple values of different types we'll get an error without the RankNTypes extension.
 The RankNTypes extension gives us the `forall` keyword & it gives us the ability to defer the binding of type variables to the function call, rather than the at type signature.
 The `N` in Rank N types means that we can nest these `forall` & added function contexts.

-Rank N types are cool because they give us a better understanding of type variables, but they're also sometimes the most elegant way to solve a problem.
+Rank N types are cool because they give us a better understanding of type variables, but they also allow us to write functions that work & also get them to type check.
+RankNTytpes are the most elegant way to solve some problems.
 We see this most notably in the lens library & with runST.

 ---